finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 timeout_seconds = 0 # int | In seconds: <0 → ∞, 0 → 120s (optional) (default to 0)

     try:
-        # [EXPERIMENTAL] PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url.
+        # PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url.
         api_response = api_instance.put_by_query_excel(body, query_name=query_name, timeout_seconds=timeout_seconds)
         pprint(api_response)
     except ApiException as e: